 - In Canada it is public policy, supported by law, to recognize the dignity and worth of every person, and to provide for equal rights and opportunities without discrimination with the aim of enabling the full participation of every individual in the development of our community.
-Queen's has embraced the principles of the Federal Contractors Program (FCP) whereby organizations make a commitment to implement an employment equity program.
+Queen's has embraced the principles of equity underlying the Federal Contractors Program (FCP) whereby organizations make a commitment to implement an employment equity program.
 The University hires and makes employment and promotion decisions on the basis of qualifications and merit.
 Employment equity is about hiring and promoting the best-qualified candidate while ensuring fair and equitable processes for all persons

-Scope of this Policy:
+Scope of Policy

-This policy applies to all Queen's University employees.
+This Policy applies to all Queen's University employees.

 Policy Statement: Queen's university recognizes and appreciates the value that diversity adds to its activities and initiatives.
 The University is committed to a workplace free of discrimination that is supportive and respectful of employees with diverse backgrounds and that ensures everyone at Queen's has a full and enriching experience.